CLASS OF 2016

 Teams: Los Angeles Rams (1952-59 and 1962), Dallas Cowboys (1960), Cleveland Browns (1961)

 Bio: Overlooked historically, as offensive linemen often are, Duane Putnam may be the greatest overlooked player of what Mickey Herskowitz called the golden age of pro football.
+He was also overshadowed by the many outstanding teammates on the Los Angeles offenses of that era including Bob Waterfield, Tom Fears, Elroy Hirsch, Norm van Brocklin, Jon Arnett aand Ollie Matson.
 Putnam served two years in the army after high school and was thus 24 when he began his NFL career.
 Lighter than many guards of his era at 230 pounds, he displayed tremendous speed and quickness while leading sweeps.
-The Rams led the NFL in many offensive categories during his eight years with the team including most points (1952, 1957), total yards (1954, 1957), yards per rush (1953, 1956, 1959), passing yards (1956, 1958), rushing yards (1957), and fewest yards lost on sacks (1952, 1953, 1954).
+The Rams led the NFL in many offensive categories during his eight years with the team including points (1952, 1957), total yards (1954, 1957), yards per rush (1953, 1956, 1959), passing yards (1956, 1958), rushing yards (1957), and fewest yards lost on sacks (1952, 1953, 1954).
 Overall, the Rams had the most yards and points during those eight seasons.
-Putnams postseason honors speak volumes about his abilities, starting with the five consecutive Pro Bowls he was named to in 1954-58.
+Putnam’s postseason honors speak volumes about his abilities, starting with the five consecutive Pro Bowls he was named to in 1954-58.
 He was also named to the first team of at least one of the major all-pro squads in five consecutive seasons (1955-59) including being selected to every team in 1957 and 1958 and as a consensus choice in 1955 and 1956.
 Teammates Dan Towler (1952) and Jim Brown (1961) won rushing titles running behind Putnam.
 He never played on a champion but the Rams won the West in 1955 and tied for first with the Lions in 1952 before losing in a playoff.
 Putnam was an offensive line coach for 12 years for the Falcons, Eagles and Cardinals as well as in 1974 for the Philadelphia Bell of the World Football League.

 Teams: Los Angeles Rams (1971-78), Buffalo Bills (1979-82)

-Bio: First round draft choice Isiah Robertson made an immediate impact as a rookie with the Rams in 1971, winning Defensive Rookie of the Year awards from both the AP and Pro Football Weekly as selected by the Pro Football Writers of America.
-He was also selected to the Pro Bowl and to The Sporting News and Dr. Zs all-NFC teams.
+Bio: First round draft choice Isiah Robertson made an immediate impact as a rookie with the Los Angeles Rams in 1971, winning Defensive Rookie of the Year awards from both Pro Football Weekly as selected by the Pro Football Writers of America and the Associated Press.
+He was also selected to the Pro Bowl and to The Sporting News’ and Dr. Z’s all-NFC teams.
 Possessed with blazing speed, he was a rugged defender from his outside backer position as well as a playmaker whose 25 interceptions are tied for 13th among linebackers in pro football history.
-He scored four defensive touchdowns and another in a 1974 playoff win over Washington.
+He scored four regular season defensive touchdowns and another in a 1974 playoff win over Washington.
 Robertson was very durable, playing in every game in 11 of his 12 seasons, 168 of a possible 171 games in his career and 13 playoff games.
-During Robertsons peak years from 1973-78, the Rams posted a 66-19-1 record (.773), won the NFC West all six seasons and played in four NFC Championship Games.
-The Rams led the NFL in fewest rushing yards allowed twice, fewest first downs against three times and fewest points allowed twice including a mere 9.6 per game in 1975.
-In those six seasons, he was named to five Pro Bowls and as a first team all-pro by the AP in 1973, the Football News in 1974, the NEA and Pro Football Weekly in 1975 and the AP in 1976, as well as to numerous all-NFC and second team all-pro teams.
-Robertson was re-united with former Rams head coach Chuck Knox in Buffalo after a 1979 trade and the Bills made the playoffs all three of his seasons with the team.
+During his peak years from 1973-78, the Rams posted a 66-19-1 record (.773), won the NFC West all six seasons and played in four NFC Championship Games.
+The Rams led the NFL in numerous defensive categories during that time including fewest rushing yards allowed twice, fewest first downs against three times and fewest points allowed twice including a mere 9.6 per game in 1975.
+In those six seasons, Robertson was named to five Pro Bowls and as a first team all-pro by the AP in 1973, the Football News in 1974, the Newspaper Enterprise Association and Pro Football Weekly in 1975 and the AP in 1976, as well as to numerous all-NFC and second team all-pro teams.
+Robertson was re-united with former Rams head coach Chuck Knox in Buffalo after a 1979 trade and the Bills made the playoffs in all three of his seasons with the team.

 Teams: Denver Broncos (1975-86)

 Bio: A perfect blend of size and speed.
 Athletic, physical and a shutdown corner who was excellent in run support.
 These words describe a premier cornerback of his time, Louis Wright.
 Wright was a standout in football and track and field at Bakersfield High School.
-He was inducted into the schools football Hall of Fame in 2007 as well as the Kern County Sports Hall of Fame.
+He was inducted into the school’s football Hall of Fame in 2007 as well as the Kern County Sports Hall of Fame.
 After stints at Arizona State and Bakersfield College, he attended San Jose State and played two seasons of football and ran track.
 After his senior season, Wright was selected 2nd-team All-American and played in the East-West Shrine Game, Senior Bowl and Chicago All-Star Game.
 He is a member of the San Jose State Sports Hall of Fame and Spartan Stadium Ring of Honor.
 Wright was drafted in the 1st round by the Broncos in 1975 and spent his entire career with Denver on teams that made six playoff appearances, won four AFC West titles and made it to two Super Bowls.
-He was a five-time Pro Bowler and was voted second-team on the 1970s All-Decade team.
-He got 1st-team all-pro honors in 1978, 1979, 1983 and 1984 and 2nd-team honors in 1977, the same year he was chosen Football Digests Defensive Back of the Year.
+He was one of the best defenders on Denver’s famed Orange Crush defense, earning 1st-team all-pro honors in 1978, 1979, 1983 and 1984 and 2nd-team honors in 1977, the same year he was chosen Football Digest’s Defensive Back of the Year.
 He was 1st-team all-AFC in 1977, 1978, 1979, 1984 and 1985 and was 2nd-team all-AFC in 1980 and 1981.
-Denver led the NFL in numerous defensive categories in his career, especially in the Orange Crush years of 1977, 1978 and 1979.
-Wright was placed in the Broncos Ring of Fame in 1993.
+He was also a five-time Pro Bowl selection and was voted second-team on the 1970s All-Decade team.
+Denver led the NFL in fewest rushing yards in 1977 and 1979, fewest yards per rush in 1977 and 1979, and fewest points in 1977.
+Wright was selected to the Broncos Ring of Fame in 1993.

 *Voted into the Pro Football Hall of Fame after induction into the Hall of Very Good.